AngryBert09/AngryBert09/README.md

 ### Glad to see you here!
 Hello!
 I am John Albert Y. Villanueva, an aspiring student who wants to work in the tech industry.
-I still don't know where I belong in the field of information technology.
-But I'll assure you that I'm doing my best and trying different fields.

 <br/>